Part of The RISER Project

 There’s always a space between how you and I understand something.
 What does that encounter look like?
 In the laboratory/experiment Tell Me What It’s Called, director Ximena Huizi and a dynamic group of collaborators use an image-based devising process to build, refine, reframe, distil, discard, and build again.
 The audience is invited to encounter the laboratory as it unfolds, informing and allowing the continuing evolution and morphing of the experiment throughout the run.

-Producing Company Highlights
+Producing Company Tell Me Theatre

 Directed by Ximena Huizi

-Producer: Sandra Castillo
+Associate Producer: Sandra Castillo